camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ### Optional Parameters

-The [OIDC Authentication Request](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) defines `login_hint` as an OPTIONAL request parameter.
+The OIDC Authentication Request defines login_hint as an OPTIONAL request parameter.
 CAMARA does not define a specific handling for this parameter in OIDC Authorization Code Flow.
-To ensure better interoperability, CAMARA RECOMMENDS that if `login_hint` parameter is present in the authentication request and the authorization server does not recognise it, it SHOULD ignore it.
+To ensure better interoperability, CAMARA clarifies that, if login_hint parameter is present in the authentication request and the authorization server does not support it, it MAY ignore it.
+It is RECOMMENDED that the authorization server does not return an error if the login_hint is not supported.
 ### Cross-Site Request Forgery Protection

 CAMARA REQUIRES cross-site request forgery (CSRF) protection.